 - Newspapers or newspaper clippings

-- Items with unremovable mold, mildew, fungus, or other communicable hazards
+- Items with unremovable mold, mildew, fungus, or other communicable hazards (please Contact Us if you have questions)

 Does the Historical Society accept all donations?